a25patel/data-structures/assessments/pretest/post-test.md

 ##### !question

 Please detail how you approached the problem.

-How did you break it down?
-What things did you try that didn't work?
+* How did you approach this problem?
+* What things did you try that didn't work?
+* How did you break it down?
+* How did you arrive at the final result?
+* What were the stages along the way?
+* What, if anything, did you look up?
+* Why did you choose (or not choose) to look up what you did?

 ##### !end-question